a-akhtar/testweb/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Univeristy of California at Santa Cruz
+description: Assistant Professor, Mechanical and Industrial Eng, New Jersey Institute of Technology (NJIT)

 profile:
   align: right